sean-mcclure/execution_flow/README.md

 **execution_flow** comes pre-baked with a hierarchical tree viewer.
 You can visualize your execution flows directly in a Jupyter Notebook cell or in a dedicated browser tab.

-To visualize your execution flow in Jupyter, simply call the `show` method on the Tracker class along with the "jupyter" argument:
+To visualize your execution flow in **Jupyter**, simply embed the following iframe in any cell:

 ```
-#coming soon
+from IPython.display import IFrame
-Tracker.show("jupyter")
+IFrame(src="https://collaboratescience.com/execution_flow/", width='100%', height='500px')
 ```

-This will open a frame inside a Jupyter cell running the ExecutionFlow application.
-Simply upload your flow.json file to this application and it will draw your execution flow graphically.
+This will run the ExecutionFlow application inside your Jupyter notebook.
+Upload your flow.json file to this application to draw your execution flow graphically.

 To visualize your execution flow in a dedicated **browser** tab (better for larger flows) call the `show` method on the Tracker class along with the "browser" argument: